5cover/psdc/docs/Scratch.md

 So whenever an error occurs, get a bunch of other errors for the following tokens, even though they were valid.
 If ecrireEcran is mispelled, we get "expected ecrireEcran" for all tokens up to the final semi.

-Solution 1 : when error, keep reading and silence further errors until we hit something valid or lack of tokens
+**Solution 1** : when error, keep reading and silence further errors until we hit something valid or lack of tokens

 > this doesn't work because we don't know when do stop reading invalid stuff.
 We could hit on a potentially next invalid statmement.

-Solution 2 : ParseError should have a property for the minimal amount of expected tokens.
+**Solution 2** : ParseError should have a property for the minimal amount of expected tokens.
 Then we can just skip that amount of tokens next time we parse.

+> tedious

-Solution 3 : who cares, it's not that big of a deal.
+**Solution 3** : who cares, it's not that big of a deal.

+> it clutters the message list

-Solution 4 : skim until first token of the target node, then resume parskong
+**Solution 4** : skim until first token of the target node, then resume parskong

+> this could actually work

 ## What constitutes to be a ParseResult